nexusproject/TestSvgUtil/README.md

 > Invalid file

-* Nothing can be imported
+* Nothing can be imported after skipping.

 > Nothing can be imported. <br/>
 > Tags/attributes n, n, .. was ignored.

-* Path was compiled
+* Joined path exists.

 > Result may not exactly match the original picture.